A Digital Transition to Safer Food Systems through e-phyto certificates

 Jordan’s Traditional Foods Added to the Development Menu

-Creating a Buzz for Turkish Pine Honey
+Creating a Buzz for Türkiye’s Pine Honey

-Serving up Egypt’s Fruits and Vegetables to the International Markets
+Serving up Egypt’s fruits and vegetables to the international markets

 A Public-private Recipe for More Efficient Wheat Imports in Egypt